Cookies on this website

 Researcher

-Dr Bella Wheeler is a social scientist and qualitative researcher in the Department of Primary Care Health Sciences and member of the Medical Sociology and Health Experiences Research Group (MS&HERG).
-She holds a PhD in Social Work (University of Sussex, 2017) an M.Sc. in Social Research Methods (University of Sussex, 2014) and a B.A.
+Dr Bella Wheeler is a social scientist and qualitative researcher in the Department of Primary Care Health Sciences and the Medical Sociology and Health Experiences Research Group (MS&HERG).
+Bella holds a PhD in Social Work and Social Care (University of Sussex, 2017) an M.Sc. in Social Research Methods (University of Sussex, 2014) and a B.A.
 (Hons.) in Cultures and Communities (University of Sussex, 2012).

 Bella has undertaken research in various qualitative and mixed methods projects across the public, commercial and non-for-profit sectors.
 Her research focuses on public and community health with a particular interest in the social determinants of health, health inequalities and broader sociological understandings of health and illness.
-Bella has undertaken research, informed by social theory, looking at participatory approaches and cross sector partnerships and how these can be used in health and care improvement.
-She uses participatory and qualitative methods in her research and is passionate about the importance of user-voice as a route to informing better and more sustainable health and care policy and practice.
+Bella draws on a range of qualitative and participatory methods to contribute to the development of sustainable and effective health and social care services.

 Bella is currently lead researcher for the qualitative work package of the NIHR funded mixed methods study: Waiting times in Emergency Departments: inequalities and impact on health outcomes (ED-WAITS) https://www.phc.ox.ac.uk/research/groups-and-centres/health-economics-research/ED-WAITS.
 In this project she is conducting ethnographic case studies of four English emergency departments.